 Graduate College | Henrietta Schmoll School of Health

-Our Master of Science in Nursing (MSN): Nurse Educator option combines a commitment to nursing excellence with a passion for innovation and transformational leadership.
+Ready to apply your nursing skillset in new ways?
+Our flexible Master of Science in Nursing (MSN): Nurse Educator program combines a commitment to nursing excellence with a passion for innovation and transformational leadership.

 St. Kate’s nurse educator students have access to the federal Nurse Faculty Loan Program.
 Each new nurse educator student will also be considered for up to $5,000 in funding from these scholarship programs: leadership in nursing, diversity, alumni, and academic achievement.